nerdschoolbergen/javascript-best-practices/README.md

 * Although you have this `README.md` file on your computer it's easier to read it on GitHub, so we recommend you keep this page open with the exercise tasks.

 ## Exercises
 This repository contains a set of exercises organized in folders.
-Each folder contains a `README.md` describing the exercise.
+Each folder contains a `README.md` describing the exercise

-### TEMP:
 - [Exercise 1 - Syntax](exercise-1/) (start here)
 - [Exercise 2 - Syntax continued](exercise-2/)
 - [Exercise 3 - Hoisting and scope](exercise-3/)